SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 ## Defense Layers

 The defenses can be divided into several layers, in the post I will address the **network**, **behavior** and **application** layers.
-Each layer of defense has it's own area of responsibility.
+Each layer of defense has its own area of responsibility.

-*Although behavior is not an actual technical layer I still treat it as one for this post.*
+*Although behavior is not an actual technical layer I, still treat it as one for this post.*

 ### Network Layer